Early application is strongly encouraged.

 - Stipends are awarded on a competitive basis and recipients are anticipated to be selected by April 15.

-- Applications must be recieved no later than December 31.
+- Applications must be received no later than January 31.

 3. Official Transcripts

 - Must be submitted from each college and university you have attended.

 - The University reserves the right to initiate an international transcript evaluation by an approved US evaluation agency such as World Education Services www.wes.org.
 By submitting this application for admission, an individual grants permission to the University to do so.

 - Three letters must be submitted in support of an application.
 These letters must be written by professionals who are qualified to comment on your potential for graduate study and research.

 - Recommenders must use appropriate letterhead stationery and envelope.

 - If you choose, you may provide your recommenders with a copy of our standard recommendation form.

 - Please be sure to print your name on the form and sign the waiver of access at the top.